Adani forays into news channel space; set to acquire NDTV | Business

 NDTV had a revenue of Rs 421 crore with an EBITDA of Rs 123 crore and net profit of Rs 85 crore in FY22 (April 2021 to March 2022) with negligible debt.

-Adani group has been an eyeing entry into the media space for the past few months.
+Adani group had been eyeing entry into the media space for the past few months.
 In September last year, it hired veteran journalist Sanjay Pugalia to lead its media company, Adani Media Ventures.

-Pugalia previously was president of Quint Digital Media, the parent company of QBM.
+Pugalia previously was the president of Quint Digital Media, the parent company of QBM.

 ''This (NDTV) acquisition is a significant milestone in the journey of AMNL's goal to pave the path of new age media across platforms,'' Sanjay Pugalia, CEO of AMG Media Networks Ltd (AMNL), said.